 Clif Family Winery, St. Helena

-Clif Family welcomes walk-ins Monday through Friday for its Rifugio Tasting Flight, a pairing of Napa Valley wines with cheeses and savory nut mixes.
+Many of the tasting experiences on offer here do require reservations, but Clif Family welcomes walk-ins Wednesday through Sunday for its Cheers Tasting, a pairing of three seasonal Napa Valley wines with snacks.
 On busier weekends, spontaneous types can snag a sipping space on the front piazza or at the bar, and order lunch from the Farm to Food Truck menu—made with produce from the winery’s organic farm.
 Taste Cabernet, Zinfandel, Viognier, and more.

 Louis M. Martini, St. Helena